 Many clients want to know what rights grandparents have.
 Our clients are both parents who want to block contact between a grandparent and your child and grandparents who want to take legal steps to maintain contact with the child or even, in some cases, fight for legal rights.

 At The Abeel Firm PLLC, we understand the delicate nature of these types of cases and work hard to establish your legal rights and then safeguard them.
 We always keep what's in the best interest of the child as the foundation of our work.
-Contact our family law lawyer in New York today either by filling out our online form or calling us direct at (716) 250-0681 to schedule a Consultation.
+Contact our family law lawyers in New York today either by filling out our online form or calling us direct at (716) 250-0681 to schedule a Consultation.

 Can Grandparents Get Visitation Rights in WNY?